Simon-Brandt/ShellArgparser/README.md

 A brief header summarizes the way how to interpret the help message.
 @Header

-# Print the arguments from the "arguments" group.
+# Print the options from the "Mandatory options" group.
-The following arguments have no default value.
+The following options have no default value.
-@Arguments
+@Mandatory options

-# Print the arguments from the "options" group.
+# Print the options from the "Optional options" group.
-The following arguments have a default value.
+The following options have a default value.
-@Options
+@Optional options

 # Print the two help options.
 There are always two options for the help messages.